csiro-data-school/python/_episodes/06-lists.md

 ## Slice bounds

 One way to remember how slices work is to think of the indices as pointing *between* elements, with the left edge of the  first character numbered 0.
-Then the right edge of the last character of a string of n characters has index n, for example:

 ~~~
  +---+---+---+---+---+---+---+---+